cgarling/DisCO/README.md

 [comment]: # (co_work)
-### Code relating to analysis of the CO absorption feature at 2.3 microns
+### Determination of spectral types and extinctions from the discontinuous CO index

 **co_index.py** contains functions to evaluate the D<sub>CO</sub> index of Marmol-Queralto et al., 2008, A&A, 489 (<http://adsabs.harvard.edu/abs/2008A%26A...489..885M>).
 Requires Scipy and Numpy.
 If you'd like to run the file, it will grab data from a K0III star from the SpeX IRTF Library (Rayner et al. 2009), plot it using Matplotlib, and compute the value of the D<sub>CO</sub> index and its numerical uncertainty.